 You know, I’m not much for measuring stuff in the kitchen.

-When I was 3, I’d wail in anguish if one of my toys—arranged in a perfectly straight line, of course—fell slightly askew.
+When I was 3, I’d wail in anguish if one of my toys—of course arranged in a perfectly straight line—fell slightly askew.

 Now, at 40, I’ve been known to wake at 3 a.m., realizing: A) I need to contract or relax this or that muscle slightly differently in a particular yoga posture, B) I want to add this or that herb to a patient’s prescription in order to make a good formula an amazing one, and/or C) I absolutely must fix this or that line of wording in paragraph 4 of my latest blog post.